 What if you don’t have a computer (I know, perish the thought, but some people don’t, whether by choice or by circumstance)?
 How will you make use of freely available information without Internet access?

 A quick note: just because you are trying to learn facts doesn’t mean you should avoid fiction.
 On the contrary, fiction of all flavors is an excellent supplement to your education!
-I’ve probably learned more from all the sci-fi I’ve read than most science textbooks, partially because the sci-fi is more digestible, and partially because fiction that is well written usually contains at least a grain of truth.
-Not only that, but reading fiction will greatly increase the depth and breadth of your vocabulary, which is very vital, considering the size of your vocabulary directly relates to how you experience the world (you can only describe the world using the words that you know, so a larger vocabulary will allow you to experience and understand a greater variety of sights, sounds, emotions and adventures).
-If you’re looking for some great (and free) fiction to consume, check out Project Gutenberg and Baen Books’ Free Library.
+I’ve probably learned more from all the sci-fi I’ve read than most science textbooks, partially because the sci-fi is more digestible, and partially because fiction that is well-written usually contains at least a grain of truth.
+Not only that, but reading fiction will greatly increase the depth and breadth of your vocabulary, which is vital, considering that the size of your vocabulary directly relates to how you experience the world (you can only describe the world using the words that you know, so a larger vocabulary will allow you to experience and understand a greater variety of sights, sounds, emotions and adventures).

 How do you keep increasing your wealth of knowledge?
 Tried any of the tips above?
 Know of other resources for furthering your education?
 Leave a comment below and let me know!